The Importance of Electrolytes – What Every Runner Needs to Know

 Put simply, electrolytes keep you hydrated, and the importance of electrolytes for running cannot be overstated.

-They keep your body running in other ways too – apart from regulating hydration, electrolytes are crucial for balancing blood pressure and acidity.
+Apart from regulating hydration and ensuring you stay well hydrated during physical activity, electrolytes keep your body working in other ways too.
+They are crucial for balancing blood pressure and acidity.
 They also play central roles in maintaining nerve, lung and muscle functions.

 Little fellas are essential for life and our survival, and like with any great engines, in this case our bodies, we need to make sure that electrolytes are maintained properly and balanced well.